blu3r4d0n/LaundryBot/README.md

 # LaundryBot
 A bot that tweets laundry information for Winthrop University using the LaundryView API.
 It's basically irrelevant because there is a website that has all of this information.
 I just wanted to do a project and this is it.
-I'm still waiting on twitter to get back to me about API access (could take more than a week, so no tweets yet).
+I keep finding little things that I can fix so this is definitely a WIP :)

 ## Requires
 * [requests](https://github.com/requests/requests)